 Prior to joining In-Q-Tel, Mr. Pasco was an attorney at Kaye Scholer LLP, where his practice principally focused on national security related regulatory processes and transnational mergers and acquisitions.
 He joined the private sector following 15 years of public service, culminating as a founding member of the National Security Council’s Task Force on Export Control Reform.
 At the National Security Council, Mr. Pasco was a principal architect of President Barack Obama’s export control reform initiative.
 The Department of State called these reforms, “[t]he most significant changes to the U.S. export control system in decades…” with major changes to the International Traffic in Arms Regulations and the Export Administration Regulations, including the commercial use of outer space.

 Before his time with the National Security Council, Mr. Pasco was an attorney in the Department of Homeland Security’s Office of the General Counsel.
-In that role, he was the Compliance Assurance Program Manager for the Science & Technology Directorate, overseeing arms control treaty and regulatory compliance for, as well as national security classification of, Directorate programs.
+In that role, he was the Compliance Assurance Program Manager for the Science & Technology Directorate, managing the office overseeing arms control treaty and regulatory compliance for, as well as national security classification of, Directorate programs.

 His tenure at Homeland Security was preceded by six years as a political appointee in the Office of the Secretary of Defense, where he served sequentially as the Special Assistant to both the Deputy General Counsel (International Affairs) and the Deputy Under Secretary of Defense (International Technology Security).

-Mr. Pasco joined the Department of Defense as part of the Transition Team for President George W. Bush.
+Mr. Pasco served on the Transition Team for both President George W. Bush and President Donald J. Trump.
 In addition to time in the executive branch, Mr. Pasco had positions with the U.S. Senate Committee on Foreign Relations, Republican National Committee, U.S. Representatives Mark Sanford and Vince Snowbarger, Dole for President, and U.S. Senator Nancy Kassebaum.